Green List (2017)

-The Green List (Croatian: Zelena lista or ZL) s a green political party in Croatia.
+The Green List (Croatian: Zelena lista or ZL) is a green political party in Croatia.
 It was founded in 2017 prior to 2017 local elections in which they run in coalition with Bandić Milan 365 – Labour and Solidarity Party.
-In addition to their green politics, the party is the party is Christian Democratic compared to other green parties in the world.
+In addition to their green politics, the party is Christian Democratic compared to other green parties in the world.

 History

 Green List was founded in 2017 by graduate engineer in agronomy Nenad Matić, ex member of Croatian Peasant Party.
 The party shares name with defunct liberal Green List (2005-2014), but the membership is ideologically different.

 In 2017 party first time appeared on the ballot together with the current mayor of Zagreb Milan Bandić and two more parties, winning one seat.Four years later party entered in coalition with Homeland Movement and supporting Miroslav Škoro as candidate for mayor.
 Party won one seat again.

 In 2019 Green List participated in European elections solo but failed to pass threshold.

 During 2019-20 presidential election they supported Miroslav Škoro as a candidate.

 In 2020 parliamentary Green List entered coalition of several conservative and right wing parties led by Homeland Movement, but did not won any seats.